 The School Board has designated one person to coordinate the non-discrimination efforts for the school system as well as to ensure and assure that prompt and equitable resolution of student complaints alleging discrimination be effectively processed through the Board's established grievance procedure.

-Parents with questions or concerns about Title IX should contact Debra McClarity, Supervisor of Special Education, at the Office of Special Education at (337) 828-1767
+Parents with questions or concerns about Title IX should contact Barbara Lancelin, Title IX Coordinator, at the Office of Special Education at (337) 828-1767.

 St. Mary Parish School Board is in compliance with implementation of 504 of the Rehabilitation Act of 1973, as amended (39 U.S.C.
 794).
 Section 504 states, in part, that "no otherwise qualified disabled individual...shall, solely by reason of his/her disability, be excluded from participation in, be denied of, or be subjected to discrimination under any program or activity receiving federal financial assistance...."